astervius/trackgen/README.md

 # [TrackGen](https://strawberrymaster.github.io/TrackGen)

 The simplest tropical cyclone track map generator.
-This is a fork of [TrackGen](https://trackgen.codingcactus.repl.co/) by [CodingCactus](https://github.com/Coding-Cactus).
-I have made some changes to the code - mostly to ensure it works offline, correctly.
-The world background is also stored in the repository, instead of an external server.
+This is an enhanced fork of [TrackGen](https://trackgen.codingcactus.repl.co/) by [CodingCactus](https://github.com/Coding-Cactus) — among the changes made here are:

+- Support for multiple Blue Marble maps
+- Ability to import and export your tracks for usage on other projects, in JSON and HURDAT format
+- Support for raw URLs, such as those hosted on Github Gists and Pastebin
+- (Technically) more optimized code
+- Dark theme!
+- Support for STORMS database files
+- Full PWA support, letting you use this offline and without having to download a ~250MB map fileUpda

 ## Usage